mrunmayee300/shoffr-lite/README.md

 - **Trips** and **driver dashboard** refresh lost-item state on the same interval.
 - **Recovery** simulates delivery: after choosing an option, tracking moves to **delivered** / item **returned** after ~8s (timer on server).

-## Tech constraints

-- No Redux; React context for auth only.
-- No maps SDK — mock lat/lng and ETA in `mock_data_json`.
-- No WebSockets — HTTP polling only.